-Posted: May 24, 2019 by Steve ClarkThe following links are to people search services that you can use to find people who have unclaimed HUD/FHA refunds.
-These links are new additions to the collection of people search services that are already posted on this website.
+Posted: May 27, 2019 by Steve ClarkThe following is an updated collection of free people search services that you can use to find people who have unclaimed HUD/FHA refunds.
+The newest additions to the list are Fast People Search, Been Verified, Nuwber and Pipl, Find People Search, and People Search Now.

 Posted: September 28, 2018 by Steve ClarkBelow we have added a new video introduction on how to make money from home with the unclaimed HUD/FHA refunds program.